icecrime/poule/README.md

       filters: {
           is: "pr"
       }

+$> poule --token-file ~/.github-token --dry-run=true batch dco-check.yml
 ```

-### 3. Long running job
+## 3. Long running job

-Poule can connect to NSQ to receive events for Github issues and pull requests.
-It will then use
-this event data to perform the actions listed in a config file.
+Poule can either listen on HTTP for GitHub webhooks or use [NSQ](https://nsq.io) as the source of
+events.
+In this mode, actions will be performed as configured as they are received.

 See
 [`config/serve.example.yml`](https://github.com/icecrime/poule/blob/master/config/serve.example.yml)